HMS Ness (1905)

 HMS Ness was a White Type River-class destroyer ordered by the Royal Navy under the 1903 – 1904 Naval Estimates.
 Named after the River Ness in northern Scotland, flowing through Inverness, she was the first ship to carry this name in the Royal Navy.

 Construction

 She was laid down on 5 May 1904 at the J Samuel White shipyard at Cowes and launched on 5 January 1905.
 She was completed in August 1905.
 Her original armament was to be the same as the Turtleback torpedo boat destroyers that preceded her.
 In 1906 the Admiralty decided to upgrade the armament by landing the five 6-pounder naval guns and shipping three 12-pounder 8 hundredweight (cwt) guns.
-Two would be mounted abeam at the foc'x'le break and the third gun would be mounted on the quarterdeck.
+Two would be mounted abeam at the foc's'le break, and the third gun would be mounted on the quarterdeck.

 Pre-War

 After commissioning Ness was assigned to the East Coast Destroyer Flotilla of the 1st Fleet and based at Harwich.

 On 27 April 1908 the Eastern Flotilla departed Harwich for live fire and night manoeuvres.
 During these exercises the cruiser HMS Attentive rammed and sank the destroyer HMS Gala then damaged HMS Ribble.

 In April 1909 Ness was assigned to the 3rd Destroyer Flotilla of the 1st Fleet on its formation at Harwich.
 She remained until displaced by a Beagle-class destroyer by May 1912.
 She went into reserve assigned to the 5th Destroyer Flotilla of the 2nd Fleet with a nucleus crew.

 On 30 August 1912 the Admiralty directed all destroyer classes were to be designated by alpha characters starting with the letter 'A'.
 The ships of the River class were assigned to the E class.
 After 30 September 1913, she was known as an E-class destroyer and had the letter ‘E’ painted on the hull below the bridge area and on either the fore or aft funnel.